 Program Director, Sustainability Science Education Project

-Annie Warren is the Program Manager for the Sustainability Science Education Project at the Center for Sustainable Health, Biodesign Institute, Arizona State University.
+Annie Warren is the Program Director for the Sustainability Science Education Project at the Center for Sustainable Health, Biodesign Institute, Arizona State University.
 Besides organizing the work flow and development of the project, Annie also researches key qualitative and quantitative data for the development of the Sustainability Science for Future Teachers course as a member of the production team.
 Annie is a course instructor and is listed as a Faculty Associate for the Mary Lou Fulton Teachers College.
 She has a Bachelor of Arts in Sustainability with a focus on Urban Dynamics from Arizona State University.
 As well as a Master’s in Science and Technology Policy from Arizona State’s Consortium for Science, Policy, and Outcomes.
 She has a Professional Masters of Interior Architecture from UCLA, has been a LEED Accredited Professional since January 2009 and has worked in the field of architecture for five years.
 Currently, she is pursuing her PhD in the Human and Social Dimensions of Science and Technology at Arizona State University.
 Through Sustainability Science Education, she has been able to pursue her passion to raise awareness of the sustainability challenges of our time.